kfly8/p5-Function-Return/README.md

 ## compare Return::Type

-Both `Return::Type` and `Function::Return` perform type checking on the return value of the function, but there are some differences.
+Both `Return::Type` and `Function::Return` perform type checking on function return value, but have some differences.

-1\. `Function::Return` is not possible to specify different type constraints for scalar and list context.
+1\. `Function::Return` is not possible to specify different type constraints for scalar and list context, but `Return::Type` is possible.

-2\. `Function::Return` check type constraint for void context.
+2\. `Function::Return` check type constraint for void context, but `Return::Type` doesn't.

-3\. `Function::Return::info` and `Function::Parameters::info` can be used together.
+3\. `Function::Return::info` and `Function::Parameters::info` can be used together, but `Return::Type` seems a bit difficult.

 # SEE ALSO